 The Outcomes Assessment Committee (OAC) is constructed with representatives from each academic department.
-The 2016-2017 OAC representatives are as follows: Kylie Price (chair), Carrie Hawkinson (CTHE), Stacy Kosier (CTHE), Jennie Archer (LIB), Mary Pence (HLP), Jennifer Wright (HFA), Marj Smolensky (MNS), Jill Johnson (SBS), and Sara Cree (IE).
+The 2017-2018 OAC representatives are as follows: Kylie Price (chair), Stacy Kosier (CTHE), Mary Guenseth (HLP), Marge Smolensky (MNS), Jill Johnson (SBS), Lisa Walker (HFA), Michelle Johnson (IE), and Sara Cree (IE).
+Chris Banker and Anthony Law were added during Spring 2018 to represent the Career/Corporate Development and Co-curricular areas.
 Currently, the OAC is working to gain student representation.
 The OAC meets monthly to review assessment processes, discuss assessment findings, and facilitate assessment support and training.

 The OAC Moodle page serves to house assessment documents, including the Classroom Assessment Report (CAR).
 This form utilizes General Education Outcome (GEO) rubrics that were designed by the OAC in order to gather GEO assessment data as well as classroom assessment data.
-During Summer 2017, the Assistant Dean of Assessment and Composition generated an additional CAR form for courses, like private music lessons, that have difficulty quantifying data.
+The Assistant Dean of Assessment an Composition updated the language in the GEO rubrics during Summer 2018 and generated an additional CAR form for courses, like private music lessons, that have difficulty quantifying data during Summer 2017.